ericliu03/blog.io/content/posts/2019/04/remove_undirect_edge.md

 ### Question:

-Given a list of pairs (tuples), each of them represents as a edge that connects two nodes in a tree.
-However, a node will have edge for not only direct children but also children's children.
+Given a list of pairs (tuples), each of them represents a connection from parent to it's child in a tree.
+In this list, nodes will have edges not only for their direct children, but also all of it's descendants (i.e. children's children, and their children etc).

 If we have the following tree as an example:
 ```